dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 <details>
    <summary>Create ConfigMap</summary>

-If using a network that requires decryption certificate, Grafana server MUST to be configure with the required certificate.
+When using a network that requires decryption certificate, Grafana server MUST be configure with the necessary certificate.
 To do this, follow the steps below, otherwise skip to `Create Value file`

 * Create a Config file named `grafana-configmap.yaml` The file should look like: